BettercareHealth/bettercare/mmh/mmh-3.md

 ### 3-10 Who can access the Child Support Grant?

-The primary caregiver of a child (her own or someone else’ child) can apply for a Child Support Grant.
+The primary caregiver of a child (her own or someone else’s child) can apply for a Child Support Grant.
 Parents and primary caregivers do not have to pay school fees for children who are benefiting from a Child Support Grant.

 > The primary caregiver of a child can apply for a Child Support Grant.